kurokirasama/zed_matlab_lsp_server/README.md

 ## Installation
 ### Install extension
-Install the extension from the Zed Extension tab.
+Install extension from the Zed Extension tab.

 ### Install server
 First, you need to install the official MATLAB Language Server.